JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `certificateChainFile`
 {#signPlugin-certificateChainFile}

-Path to the file containing X509 certificates.
+Specifies the path to the file containing X509 certificates.
-The first certificate from the chain will be used as a certificate authority (CA).
+The first certificate in the chain will be used as a certificate authority (CA).
-Refers to `cert-file` CLI option.
+Corresponds to the `cert-file` CLI option.

 {style="narrow"}
 Type